Cover Letter Writing Guide

 - Use a polite, formal style that strikes a balance between confidence in you and respect for the employer.

 - Be clear, objective and persuasive rather than simply describing your background.

 - Be positive in tone, content and expectations.

 - Do not add details about yourself or your past experience that may call attention to your weaknesses or raise questions about your confidence or ability to do the job.

 - Use active voice with power words and action verbs in your writing to hold the reader's interest and convey a sense of energy.

 - Group similar items together in a paragraph, then organize paragraphs so that they relate to each other logically.
 Avoid writing that lumps together unrelated information without a strong topic sentence to tie the information together.
 Remember, it is your responsibility to organize the information for the reader.

 - Do not make any paragraph longer than seven lines, so can be easily understandable.

 - Always back up your statements with facts or examples.
 Documentation creates credibility, reduces uncertainty and abstraction for the reader.

 Check the spelling and grammar of your cover letter.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation in English or other language usage errors or if you need help in organizing your job letter, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your job letter, send it to a professional for assistance.